miwipe/ngsLCA/README.md

 func -- functions that will be performed; default: NMDS, group, rarefy, heatmap; other option: stratplot (recommend only            when metadata are ages)

-thr1 -- minimum reads number representing a taxa in each sample that considered to be authentic , default 2
+thr1 -- minimum reads number required for a taxon in each sample, integer, default: 2

-thr2 -- minimum summed reads number representing a taxa across all samples that considered to be authentic , default 5
+thr2 -- minimum summed reads number representing a taxa across all samples, default: 5

 metadata -- full path to your metadata, optional

 taxa.re -- a list of taxa that will be removed from final results, format: "NCBI taxaID:Scientific name" e.g. "71240:eudicotyledons"

-sample.re -- a list of samples that will be removed from the final results, file names with the suffix ".lca" removed, e.g. sample.re = c("file1","file5")
+sample.re -- a list of samples that will be removed from the final results, file names with suffix ".lca" removed, e.g. sample.re = c("file1","file5")

 group.name -- higher taxonomic ranks that will be used for grouping the taxa, format: "NCBI taxaID:Scientific name"; default: "2:Bacteria", "33630:Alveolata", "33682:Euglenozoa", "4751:Fungi", "33208:Metazoa", "33090:Viridiplantae", "10239:Viruses"

+thr3 -- minimum percentage of the reads number of a taxon to the total reads numbers of the group, range from 0 to 1, default: 0

 top.abundance -- how many most abundant taxa will be illustrated in figs, default 100